 If you buy a bow from Excalibur, it’s either optimized for being the absolute smallest or the absolute fastest.
 Their bows are named with the number they shoot at, i.e. the Matrix Bulldog 400 shoots a 350 grain arrow at an astounding 400 FPS.

 Their Micro line of crossbows make the lightest and smallest bows available.
-This line still shoots over 315 FPS and offer bows less than 40” in length and 6 lbs in weight.
+This line still shoots over 315 FPS and offers bows less than 40 inches long and 6 lbs in weight.
 The heralded Marlin 336 rifle renowned for its small size and weight is bigger and heavier than these bows.

 These guys also take durability seriously.
-At the time of this writing they have a picture of one of their bows being run over by a truck on their website.
+As of this writing, they have a picture of one of their bows being run over by a truck on their website.
 They guarantee these bows forever, which you’ll never use, because they make a bullet proof crossbow.

 If you want the one stop shop for crossbows, Barnett is your brand.
 They make the widest variety of models and features of crossbows and is a leader in both price and availability.